Palisade Head: Deaths

-Palisade Head is maintained in its natural state, and one can walk right up to the edge of sheer cliffs with the lake directly below.
+Palisade Head is maintained in its natural state, and one can walk up to the edge of sheer cliffs with the lake directly below.
 In April 2010, a forty-eight-year-old woman fell from the top of Palisade Head and was killed.
-It is believed that this incident was an accident, because the woman was excited about starting a new job at the time of the fall.
+It is believed that this incident was an accident, as she was excited about starting a new job at the time of the fall.
 On September 11, 2017, a fourteen-year-old girl lost her balance and fell to her death from the top of the cliff.

 Human uses

 Palisade Head is undeveloped; there are no improvements except for an access road, antenna tower, short-term parking, and a few low rock walls near the edge of the cliffs.
-On clear days there are views of the Sawtooth Mountains to the northeast, Split Rock Lighthouse to the southwest, the Bayfield Peninsula and Apostle Islands of Wisconsin across the lake to the south, and ship traffic on Lake Superior.
+On clear days there are views of the Sawtooth Mountains to the northeast, Split Rock Lighthouse on the shore to the southwest, the Bayfield Peninsula and Apostle Islands of Wisconsin across the lake to the south, and ship traffic on Lake Superior.

 It is a regional center for rock climbing with many routes up the lakeshore cliffs.
 The majority of the rock climbing routes range from 5.8 to 5.12 on the Yosemite Decimal System grading scale, with a few routes in the 5.13 range.
 Most of the climbing routes require traditional climbing gear to protect the climber.
-A novice climber interested in climbing at Palisade Head may inquire with local gear outfitters that guide outdoor climbing trips.

-These cliffs were used for more sinister, albeit fictional purposes in The Good Son, partially filmed on location at Palisade Head.
+These cliffs were used for more sinister, albeit fictional purposes in The Good Son, the climax of which was filmed on location at Palisade Head.